chrippa/livestreamer/README.md

 The Manager and XSplit
 ----------------------
-Set your player argument though the config file or command line to:
+Now run Livestreamer with -m to start in manager mode and -x to enable XSplit tweaks.

+	livestream -mx

+The player will default to this you can adjust this as you wish.
+I would recommend only doing this if you know what you are doing.

 	vlc --sout=#rtp{sdp=rtsp://:{PORT}/} --no-sout-rtp-sap --no-sout-standard-sap --ttl=1 --sout-keep

-	You can adjust this as you wish only if you know what you are doing.

-Now run Livestreamer with -m to start in manager mode.

-	livestream -m

 To start a stream you can use the following.
-The port is optional.
+Use stream --help to see more info.

-	stream url stream [port]
+	stream url stream

-In XSplit add the stream using the ip camera source with the url:

-	rtsp://localhost:[port]/\\rtsp_transport:udp

-	The port is the port listed in the livestreamer command line.
+The XSplit URL will be shown in the command line output.

 Saving arguments AKA config file
 --------------------------------